Howard Ashman and The Disney Renaissance

 Eisner brought in his Paramount associate, Jeffrey Katzenberg, to run the Motion Pictures Division.
 Katzenberg originally focused heavily on creating live-action films, and because of that, the animation department was forced off the main Disney studio lot in Burbank.
 They then moved about five miles away to Glendale, California, where the department worked out of various warehouses and trailers for around a decade.
 Animation was once the heart of the Walt Disney Company, but at this moment in time, they were essentially being tossed out on the street to fend for themselves.

 Before Ashman worked on Disney films, the majority of the Disney animated musicals featured music and songs that were mostly incidental.
 They did not usually move the story forward, and, in all honesty, didn’t reveal much about the characters.
 “When You Wish Upon a Star” is a beautiful song, but it was more of a theme song for Pinocchio than a song that held up the story.
-Ashman told the animators that a film needs “tentpole” songs that advance the story, almost like set pieces.
-They would be the foundation of the story, songs that revealed something about the characters and moved the story forward.
+Ashman told the animators that a film needs “tentpole” songs that advance the story, similar to set pieces in action films.
+They would be the foundation of the story.
 Not everyone can spot music that is just thrown in there to liven up the film as opposed to music that is fundamental to the story.
 If you look at “Belle” or “Part of Your World”, you will notice the difference between the Ashman songs and the Disney songs before him.
-In Ashman’s songs, you know something about these characters; something is revealed about them.
+In Ashman’s songs, you find out something about these characters; something is revealed about them.
 They give the characters humanity, good or bad.
-This was something that was not always present in Disney musicals, but because of Ashman it is still used today.
+This was something that was not always present in Disney musicals, but because of Ashman and Menken it is still used today.

 When The Little Mermaid was released in 1989, it became the highest-grossing animated film of all-time.
 Ashman not only wrote the lyrics to the songs of the film, but he was one of the film’s two lead producers, and he also did work on the script as well.
 The next project he started on after The Little Mermaid was a passion project of his: Aladdin.
 The majority of the creative team behind The Little Mermaid followed Ashman to Aladdin, including his writing partner Alan Menken and the directing duo of The Little Mermaid, Ron Clements and John Musker (who are both still working with Disney today and recently directed Moana).
 Ashman and Menken, however, were quickly asked to come in and fix a failing animated Disney film that was on the verge of becoming a disaster.

 Ashman was reluctant to join the film for two reasons.
 One, Aladdin was a project he had been wanting to make for a while, and that was his passion at the time.
-Second, he was losing a struggle with AIDS, which he found out during the making of The Little Mermaid.
-Ashman, however, along with Menken, joined the film, and they were tasked with the difficult challenge of turning Beauty and the Beast into a musical.
+Second, he was losing a battle with AIDS, which he found out during the making of The Little Mermaid.
+Ashman, along with Menken, finally decided to join the film.
+Once they took the job, they were tasked with the difficult challenge of turning Beauty and the Beast into a musical.
 First-time feature directors, Kirk Wise and Gary Trousdale (The Hunchback of Notre Dame and Atlantis: The Lost Empire) were brought on to helm the project, and Linda Woolverton was brought on to write the script, becoming the first female screenwriter to write an animated film for Disney.
-Along with the producer of the film, Don Hahn, the creative team met at a Residence Inn (yes, a Residence Inn) in Fishkill, New York to develop and retool the entire film.
+Along with the producer of the film, Don Hahn, the creative team met at a Residence Inn in Fishkill, New York to develop and retool the entire film.
 They worked on the film in Fishkill near Ashman’s home in order to make it more convenient for him, because of his failing health.
 Ashman and Menken would write “Belle”, “Be Our Guest”, “Gaston”, “Human Again” (which was later cut from the film), “The Mob Song”, and “Beauty and the Beast” all while in Fishkill during the pre-production of the film.

 Between the beautiful animation from the Disney animators that were outcasts at their own studio and the phenomenal music from the theatre folks, Beauty and the Beast became one of the biggest animated films of all-time.
 Like The Little Mermaid before it, the Disney Renaissance crew were able to complete a project that Walt Disney himself could not make for being too challenging.
 Beauty and the Beast became the first animated film to be nominated for Best Picture at the Academy Awards, and it changed the game for animation as an art form.
 The film is considered by many as a masterpiece.
 Howard Ashman, however, would never see the finished film.
 He died on March 14, 1991 at the age of 40 due to complications from AIDS, nine months before Beauty and the Beast was released.